tbh272/PaperZD2.5-Template/README.md

 Developed with **Unreal Engine 5** using the **PaperZD Plugin**, this template provides a foundation for creating 2.5D platformer games with hack-n-slash combat.
 It blends classic platformer mechanics (like Mario) with an improved attack system similar to hack n slash games.

-## Update 1.2!
+## Update 1.3!

-- Fixed some things, added a pixel shader (similar to PS1 style that is changeable), Updated UI for dialogue more BOTW style!!!
+- Demo Map
+- All previous updates into 1.3 (check the relase page for other things added)

 ## Base Systems: